Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 \subsubsection{Regularised matrix completion}

-Out previous experiments demonstrate that the first iterations of alternating projections play a significant role in computing low-rank nonnegative approximations: most of the negative elements disappear during this stage, and the approximation error almost stabilises.
-This motivates us to incorporate a small number of iterations of alternating projections into various computational low-rank routines as a way to \textit{regularise their solutions towards nonnegativity}.
+Out previous experiments show that the first iterations of the AP play a significant role in computing low-rank nonnegative approximations: most of the negative elements disappear during this stage, and the approximation error almost stabilises.
+This motivates us to incorporate a small number of iterations of the AP into computational low-rank routines as a way to regularise their solutions towards nonnegativity.